 Keywords: Electrochemistry, electrocatalysis, CO2 conversion, fuel cells, electrolysis, nanomaterials, sustainable energy, energy conversion and storage, operando characterization, in situ characterization, X-ray absorption spectroscopy, transmission electron microscopy, batteries, supercapacitors

-A warm welcome to Shanquan and Salma who recently joined us in January 2022.
+A warm welcome to Ricardo, Robert, and Jihyeon who recently joined us in summer and fall of 2022.

 We have developed nickel-nitrogen-carbon (Ni-N-C) catalysts from metal organic framework precursors for the electrochemical conversion of CO2.
 We investigate the role of synthesis parameters on the resulting properties and performance of the catalyst materials, which were found to be heterogeneous in structure and composition.
 The optimized Ni-N-C catalysts provide high activity and selectivity for the electro-conversion of CO2 into CO, likely due to the presence of atomically dispersed Ni-Nx/C sites within the catalyst structure.